“For as long as I can remember, I’ve been captivated by human behavior and the relationships we keep.”

 What was your path to becoming a therapist?

 Therapy was such a natural fit that I feel like I didn’t choose my career; it chose me.
 For as long as I can remember, I’ve been captivated by human behavior and the relationships we keep.
 Even something as simple as the way we greet each other piqued my curiosity.
 Mix in cultural norms and power dynamics and I was hooked.
 People are fascinating!
 I began studying the human experience, including the ultimate relationship: the one we have with ourselves.
-Since becoming a therapist, I’ve worked with patients as they explore their relationship with self, with others, and with substances such as tobacco and food.
+Since becoming a therapist, I’ve worked with patients as they explore their relationship with self and with people, places, and things.

 What should someone know about working with you?